adam-maj/robotics/wip.md

 - In order to do this, the hardware form factor is critical
 - Robotics training data requires camera and joint data for a specific hardware.
 If the hardware improves and then needs to change to do another task, you need a new robot, which destroys all the advantages of compounding.
 To mitigate this, you have to choose a single hardware which can remain mostly unchanged for a long time (so data doesn't become obsolete - not exactly accurate with Pi0).
 - The humanoid form factor works everywhere; the world is built for humans, so humanoids should be able to operate well in it.
-- We are far from generalization, so teleoperation will be needed for a long time.
+- We are far from generalization, so tele-operation will be needed for a long time.
 It might be too far away to make this work.

 **What is currently the bottleneck**